 "He needed an aide.
 He called me up and asked me if I'd like a job.
 I said yes and I was there the next week," said Morriss.
 "I loved it.
 I walked into the statehouse and I felt at home."

 Morriss answered constituent calls, mail and attended meetings to brief Hargraves.
 "I did everything except vote on the floor," said Morriss.
-Morriss said during her tenure the office supported legislation to indemnify doctors prescribing antibiotics for the treatment of Lyme Disease, "It gave doctors room and protected
+Morriss said during her tenure the office supported legislation to indemnify doctors prescribing antibiotics for the treatment of Lyme Disease, "It gave doctors

 Also the office helped ensure safeguards were in place for Ayer as PanAm Railways broke ground on a new car train-to-truck transfer facility off Willow Road.
 Concerns were that the facility sits atop the town's Spectacle Pond watershed.